kylegwilliam/byu-cs324/hw-concurrency/README.md

 used in the case where client and server are running on the same system.

 After all three are running, type some text in the first of the three "client" panes, and press enter.
-Repeat with the second and third "client" panes.
+Repeat with the second and third "client" panes, _in that order_.
 In the "analysis" pane run the following:

 ```bash
 $ ps -Lo user,pid,ppid,nlwp,lwp,state,ucmd -C echoserveri | grep ^username\\\|USER